tomdalling/rschema/README.md

 -------------

 There are two types of array schemas.
-When the array schema has a single element, it is a variable-length array schemas:
+When the array schema has a single element, it is a variable-length array schema:

 ```ruby
 schema = [Symbol]